List of mammals of Madagascar: Order: Eulipotyphla (shrews, hedgehogs, moles, and solenodons)

 Eulipotyphlans are insectivorous mammals.
 Shrews and solenodons closely resemble mice, hedgehogs carry spines, while moles are stout-bodied burrowers.
-There is one species of shrew on Madagascar, which is often considered to be conspecific with the widely distributed Etruscan shrew, Suncus etruscus, and likely to have been introduced to Madagascar from South or Southeast Asia by humans.
+There are two species of shrew on Madagascar, the Asian shrew, Suncus murinus and the Madagascan pygmy shrew, now considered a population of the widely distributed Etruscan shrew, Suncus etruscus, and likely to have been introduced to Madagascar from South or Southeast Asia by humans.